SevenShepherd/SevenShepherd.github.io/about.markdown

 <!-- ## 🎹 Classical Piano -->

+The Mozart effect is also interesting to me, and I believe classical music can have beneficial effects on the human brain.
+Patients with epilepsy find a decrease in epileptiform activity while listening to Mozart’s K.448 and Piano Concerto No. 23 (K. 488).
+Tempo, structure, melodic and harmonic consonance and predictability are said to be the reason.

 > “Music is the one incorporeal entrance into the higher world of knowledge which comprehends mankind but which mankind cannot comprehend.” &mdash; Ludwig van Beethoven

 |||